The Members of Bodal Chemicals Limited

 The Company deploys robust system of internal controls commensurate to the size of theCompany and the complexities of its operations.
 These systems facilitate fair presentationof our financial results in a manner that is complete and reliable ensure adherence toregulatory and statutory compliances and safeguards investor interest by ensuring thehighest level of governance and consistent communication with investors.

-In compliance with the section 135 of the Companies Act 2013 read with the Companies(Corporate Social Responsibility policy) Rules 2014 the Company has constituted aCorporate Social Responsibility (CSR) Committee and statutory disclosures with respect tothe CSR Committee and an annual report on CSR Activities is set out as Annexure 5 andforms part of this report.
+Further in compliance with Section 135 of Companies Act 2013 read with the Companies(Corporate Social Responsibility policy) Rules 2014 the Company has constituted aCorporate Social Responsibility ("CSR") Committee and statutory Disclosures withrespect to CSR Committee and annual report on CSR Activities is set out as Annexure 5 andforms part of this Report.

 Pursuant to Section 134 of the Companies Act 2013 the Directors to the best of theirknowledge and belief confirm that:

-b) the Directors had selected such accounting policies and applied them consistentlyand made judgements and estimates that are reasonable and prudent so as to give a trueand fair view of the state of affairs of the Company at the end of the financial year andof the profit and loss of the Company for that period;
+(b) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit and loss of the Company for that period;

 | ||Suresh J. Patel |